rayokota/generator-angular-sinatra/README.md

 A [Yeoman](http://yeoman.io) generator for [AngularJS](http://angularjs.org) and [Sinatra](http://www.sinatrarb.com/).

 Sinatra is a Ruby-based micro-framework.
-For AngularJS integration with a Java-based micro-framework, see the [Angular-Dropwizard generator](https://github.com/rayokota/generator-angular-dropwizard).
+For AngularJS integration with other micro-frameworks, see https://github.com/rayokota/MicroFrameworkRosettaStone.

 ## Installation